Martin McEvoy: Early life and education

 As a young boy he attended the Northern Theatre School, St Blaise School and St. Bede's Grammar School, Bradford.
 He played Young MacDuff in the West Riding Youth Theatre production of Macbeth with John Duttine in the title role and he also appeared with many local amateur societies.
 McEvoy was awarded the York Scholarship to study singing at the Royal College of Music, London.
 His vocal teacher at The RCM was the Welsh operatic baritone Redvers Llewellyn.
-Having finished his studies at the RCM Opera School he won the Ralph Vaughan Williams scholarship for further study at Der Musikhochschule at The University of Cologne with the German baritone Josef Metternich.
+Having finished his studies at the RCM Opera School he won the Ralph Vaughan Williams scholarship for further study at the Cologne University of Music with the German baritone Josef Metternich.

 Opera

 On his return from Germany McEvoy joined the English Opera Group, performing in Benjamin Britten's church parables at Snape Maltings.
 His first operatic roles were with The English Music Theatre Company under the direction of Colin Graham.
 His roles included Papageno in The Magic Flute, Lysander in The Fairy Queen, the Narrator in the first British performance of Britten's Paul Bunyan and Filch in The Threepenny Opera.
 For Opera North in Leeds, he sang the role of the Gendarme in Les mamelles de Tiresias by Poulenc and he also took part in the Opera North outreach programme taking opera to schools in Yorkshire.
 For New Sadler's Wells Opera McEvoy sang Baron Schupan in Countess Maritza, Armand Brissard in The Count of Luxembourg, Robin Oakapple in Ruddigore, Giuseppe in The Gondoliers and Ko-Ko in The Mikado.

-His concert work in the United Kingdom has taken him to the Queen Elizabeth Hall, Royal Festival Hall, Barbican Hall, the Royal Albert Hall, The Usher Hall Edinburgh, St Georges Hall, Bradford and The Spa Grand Hall, Scarborough.
+His concert work in the United Kingdom has taken him to the Queen Elizabeth Hall, Royal Festival Hall, Barbican Hall and Royal Albert Hall in London; the Usher Hall, Edinburgh; St George's Hall, Bradford; and the Grand Hall of Scarborough Spa.